katekeiroz-dev/katekeiroz-dev/README.md

     <br>

   🙋🏽‍♀️ &nbsp;Constructive personality , constantly learning with open mind for emerging technologies.<br>
-  💬 &nbsp; Passionate by the power of techonology for building insightful things which can impact society and people's lives.
+  💬 &nbsp; Passionate by the power of techonology for building insightful things which can impact society and people's lives .
 </p>
 <br>